||Distracted Driving, Talking & Texting

 - The following actions: talking, listening or dialing a hand held device; inserting or retrieving a compact disc; operating a PDA; reading, applying makeup or eating will increase the driver risk factor of a crash or near crash by two to three times.

-Of late, the most frequent form of distraction while driving has been due to cell phone use and texting.
+In recent years, the most frequent form of distraction while driving has been due to cell phone use and texting.

 Related Sites & Sources